We have moved!

 Using Vale locally

-First step to running Vale locally is to install it following their documentation.
+First step to running Vale locally is to install it following Vale's Installation documentation.

-Next you can open a command line tool in the documentation repo and run the following command:
+Next you can open a command line tool in the documentation repository and run the following command:

 vale --glob='*.md' .